01 of 03

 Just north of the Cliff House are the romantic Sutro Baths ruins, remains of an extravagant bathhouse built in 1896.
 Continue through this gallery to the Camera Obscura and Sutro Baths.

 The Sutro Baths once stood near the Cliff House.
-Built in 1896 and the pet project of San Francisco mayor Adolph Sutro, this indoor swimming complex featured seven salt-water pools and 500 dressing rooms.
+Built in 1896, the indoor swimming complex featured seven salt-water pools and 500 dressing rooms.
 If you'd like to see what the area around the Sutro Baths once looked like, take a look at this 1903 video from the Library of Congress.

-It burned down in 1966.
-Today, the ruins stand near the Cliff House, making a romantic backdrop for photographs and still a place that draws visitors' interest.Continue to 6 of 7 below.
+The Sutro Baths burned down in 1966.
+Today, the ruins stand near the Cliff House, making a scenic backdrop for photographs.